Core Concepts

 By default, AI calls in production are charged to the player's wallet.
 Players accumulate credits through:

-During development, when you use a Developer Token, all AI calls are charged to your developer account.
+During development, when you call the API with one of your own API keys, all AI calls are charged to your account.
 This lets you test without requiring players to have a balance.

-Some games choose to keep developer billing enabled in production, effectively making the game "free to play" for players.
+Some games choose to keep account billing enabled in production, effectively making the game "free to play" for players.
 This is configured per-game on the dashboard.

 Channels